equinor/GT-Post/docs/technical_docs/introduction_td.rst

 compute a cumulative sediment distribution function (CDF), from which other parameters such as median grain size (D50), porosity and permeability will be derived.

-The calculation of the CFD can best be described by an example: A ‘coarse-sand’ D3D-GT model has the following proportions of six sediment classes, with associated median grain size for that class, at a single location in the model output:
+The calculation of the CDF can best be described by an example: A ‘coarse-sand’ D3D-GT model has the following proportions of six sediment classes, with associated median grain size for that class, at a single location in the model output: